lisa-lumos/AWS/3-aws-fundamentals/02-compute-and-networking.md

 ## Examples
 It is always desirable to have architecture distributed across multiple AZs.
 In the above example, we can have EC2 instances across different AZs to have better availability.
 Furthermore, if the app running on the EC2 instances is a WordPress web server with a lot of images and videos (static content), then on top of EC2s, we can use CloudFront CDN, so the large static contents can be cached, to reduce latency for end users.
 It will also take the load off the EC2 instances, so that only the dynamic content that changes frequently will be forwarded over to ELB, and then to the EC2s.
 However, the CloudFront CDN service have its own DNS name that is complicated and means nothing to the end user, so we need Route 53, so user could use a domain name, and have the request forwarded to the CloudFront service.

+## Creating a Web Server with EC2
+Search ec2 in the console, Launch instance -> (Need to find an Amazon machine image, AMI, that has Linux OS and WordPress application) AWS Marketplace -> In the search bar, search for "bitnami wordpress", Select the one named WordPress with NGINX and SSL Certified by Bitnami and Automattic -> In the pricing page that pops up, click Continue -> Check the t2.micro instance type -> Next: Configure Instance Details (default VPC is created when we create an AWS account for the first time, and make sure to enable Auto-assign Public IP, so the web server will be discoverable)-> Next: Add Storage.